 60 Years of the State Department Operations Center: On the Front Lines of History

 Navarro Moore is a diplomat with the U.S. Department of State, serving as Watch Coordinator in the Department’s Operations Center.
 He worked previously as a Senior Watch Officer in the Operations Center; Acting Deputy Director and Senior Kenya Desk Officer in the Office of East African Affairs; Chief of Staff for the Bureau of African Affairs; Deputy Political Chief in Accra, Ghana; Political Officer in Canberra, Australia; and Consular Officer and Staff Assistant in San Salvador, El Salvador.
 Being nominated by the Secretary of State and receiving a Distinguished Honor Award for his work leading an Operations Center team during the 2020 Persian Gulf Crisis and the initial phases of COVID-19, coordinating the inaugural U.S.-Kenya Strategic Dialogue, and contributing to the 2018 Ethiopia-Eritrea Peace Summit are some of his signature diplomatic achievements.
 Prior to joining the Foreign Service, Navarro was awarded the Department’s Thomas R. Pickering Foreign Affairs Fellowship and interned with the Department in Washington, D.C., Bangkok, Thailand, and Suva, Fiji.
 His other experience includes an internship in the U.S. House of Representatives, a stint at the Federal Election Commission as a Campaign Finance Analyst, and an internship at the Claude Pepper Center for Intercultural Dialogue in Tallahassee, Florida.
 He is a Council on Foreign Relations Term Member and a member of the International Career Advancement Program Alumni Association.
 Navarro holds an M.A. in International Affairs from Florida State University (2009) and a B.A. in Political Science from Valdosta State University (2006).
-He has received several awards for his work with the Department and was featured in the Washington Post and on the Department’s website as part of its “Life’s a Trip” recruitment campaign.
-He enjoys practicing Spanish, playing basketball and golf, reading social psychology books, and mentoring.
+He received several awards for his work with the Department and was featured in the Washington Post and on the Department’s website as part of its “Life’s a Trip” recruitment campaign.
+Navarro enjoys practicing Spanish, playing basketball and golf, reading social psychology books, and mentoring.
 He was born in Atlanta, Georgia, raised in Valdosta, Georgia, and resides in Washington, D.C. with his wife and three children.

 Holly Adamson is a Crisis Management Officer with the Operations Center’s Office of Crisis Management and Strategy.
 She joined the Foreign Service in 2009 and switched to Civil Service in 2019.
 She has served in Conakry, Tel Aviv, Bangui, on the Line and with the Deputy Secretary for Management and Resources.

 Nicholas Klinger is a career foreign service officer and currently serves as desk officer for the Czech Republic and Slovak Republic in the Office of Central European Affairs.
-Nick previously served as a Watch Officer / Senior Watch Officer in the Operations Center and at Embassy Tegucigalpa and Consulate General Ciudad Juarez.
+Nick previously served as a Watch Officer/Senior Watch Officer in the Operations Center and at Embassy Tegucigalpa and Consulate General Ciudad Juarez.
 Nick began his career with the Department as a civil servant in the Bureau of Educational and Cultural Affairs where he managed the International Visitor Leadership Program.
 Before joining the Department, Nick was a Peace Corps Volunteer in St. Lucia.
 He graduated from the University of Arkansas with a B.S.B.A. in finance and earned an MBA in 2013 from Georgetown University’s McDonough School of Business.
 Away from work, Nick cheers for his Arkansas Razorbacks and Washington Nationals.
-He is also head coach of his 5-year old daughter’s and 7-year old son’s soccer teams.
+He is also head coach of his 5-year-old daughter’s and 7-year-old son’s soccer teams.

 Emily Yu joined the Foreign Service in August 2014.
-Prior to serving in the Operations Center as a Watch Officer, she served as the Human Rights Officer at U.S. Embassy Seoul and a Consular Officer at U.S. Embassy Guatemala City.
+Prior to serving in the Operations Center as a Watch Officer, she served as the Human Rights Officer at U.S. Embassy Seoul and as a Consular Officer at U.S. Embassy Guatemala City.
 She is a first-generation American and the first in her family to graduate college.
 Before joining the State Department, she worked at Asian Americans Advancing Justice, a non-profit dedicated to advancing civil rights and was a product design associate at a start-up in Mountain View, California.
 She is a proud Pickering Fellow, studied fine arts at the University of Southern California and holds a master’s degree in International Affairs from Columbia University.